 Yes, a photocopier is available in the office at a reasonable rate.
 The photocopier isn't located in the library to help keep things quiet.

 I wanted to return a book to the Library, but it was closed the last time I was in the building.
 Is there another place I can return my books?

 If the library is closed, books can be returned via the office.

 The bar doesn't do my favourite cocktail!
 Can I ask?

 The Union maintains a well stocked bar and although we don't have everything the bar manager will be happy to prepare your special request provided that the ingredients are in stock.

 Running the Union

-- The Society is happy to assist members of the press, provided requests are made and cleared in advance.
-Those wishing to obtain a press pass to an event should contact the Press Secretary.
+The Union is happy to assist members of the press, provided requests are made and cleared in advance.
+Those wishing to obtain a press pass to an event should contact the Press Officer.
 Reporters or photographers appearing without prior notice may be refused entry.
-Requests to interview guests of the Society should be directed to the Press Secretary and will be accommodated when possible provided that the guest is agreeable to such requests.
-Additionally, photographers are asked to respect the directions of the Press Secretary concerning shooting locations during our events.
+Requests to interview guests of the Society should be directed to the Press Officer and will be accommodated when possible provided that the guest is agreeable to such requests.
+Additionally, photographers are asked to respect the directions of the Press Officer concerning shooting locations during our events.
 Pool photographs may be available for some events.
-The Press Secretary can be contacted at email@example.com or by phone via the office.
+The Press Officer can be contacted at email@example.com or by phone via the office.

-- I'm a historian and have an interest in some of the records that I think the Society might have.
+I'm a historian and have an interest in some of the records that I think the Union might have.
 Can you help me?

-- Some of the Society's historical records are stored in our building, but many of the more valuable and much older records are stored and maintained by the Cambridge University Library (UL).
-For information on records held in the Society's building, please contact the Librarian & Archivist, Catherine Wise, at email@example.com who will be happy to assist.
-Records held by the UL may be accessed in accordance with their standard access procedures.
+Some of the Union's historical records are stored in our building, but many of the more valuable and much older records are stored and maintained by the Cambridge University Library (UL).